prave-com/indonesia-administrative-areas-json/README.md

 - `index.js`: JavaScript file used to convert the CSV data into JSON format.
 - `data.json`: JSON file containing the converted administrative areas data.

+`data.json` contain area by using it's code for key and it's name for value.
+For each of the area, it may contain inner area, such as district.
+For example, if you want to get district `Singkil Utara` in cities `KAB.
+ACEH SINGKIL` and province `Aceh`, the code is `11.10.10`.

 ## Getting Started

 To get started with this repository, follow these steps: